My Turn on Earth: Plot

 My Turn on Earth recounts the Church of Jesus Christ of Latter Day Saints' Plan of Salvation.
 Barbara and her four friends are living in Heaven (the pre-existence).
 While there, they re-enact the War in Heaven and the shouts for joy of the spirits that are going to be born.
 They treat mortality as a treasure hunt with returning again to live with Heavenly Father and Mother as the greatest prize to be won.
-In the end, Barbara returns to Heaven, having learned the necessary lessons.
+In the end, Barbara returns to Heaven, having learned the necessary lessons, and won treasure of all, Love.